Chronic Malnutrition: A Global Problem with Grave Implications

 In addition to the human cost, the health problems associated with chronic malnutrition have been estimated to account for productivity losses that add up to 5% of the GDP—equivalent to $3.5 trillion worldwide.
 In countries where chronic malnutrition is most pervasive, it has a crippling effect on economic growth and development.

 The future prosperity of the world is closely connected to how we tackle the problem of chronic malnutrition.
 Sustainable Nutrition International offers a new, sustainable solution to the problem—one that doesn’t just save lives, but that also positions children, who were previously at risk of physical and mental retardation, for a lifetime of opportunity to achieve socioeconomic success…an opportunity we often take for granted.

 The Cycle of Malnutrition

 Public and private sector institutions spend billions of dollars annually in efforts to meet the daily nutritional needs of malnourished populations worldwide.
-Many of these programs make a difference; they provide nutrition to at-risk populations and emergency relief to save individuals from starvation.
+Many of these programs do make a difference on a temporary basis by providing nutrition to at-risk populations and emergency relief to save individuals from starvation.
 But they’re short-term answers.
 Few programs provide sustainable long-term solutions to the problem of feeding malnourished individuals when they need it most to prevent a lifetime of underachievement and poverty.

 Sustainable Nutrition International has had proven success in breaking this cycle.
 And now, seeks to expand the breadth and depth of our programs through a shared-value initiative with our stakeholders.